MatiasVara/demofordate21/README.md

 ![assert](./images/generate-state-space.png)

-This generates the file `VirtIOStatusRegisterForStateSpace.dot`that contains the state-space diagram is DOT format.
+This generates the file `VirtIOStatusRegisterForStateSpace.dot`that contains the state-space diagram in DOT format.
 You can use any DOT viewer to display the diagram.
 For example, you can use https://dreampuf.github.io/GraphvizOnline/ and get something like:

 ![assert](./images/state-space.png)